Tamannajethani/Data_Visualization_Application/README.md

 ## Export Feature

 - After a chart is displayed, click "Export Chart" to save the image as .png.
 A confirmation message will appear with the save location.

+## Internship Task - Next24tech

+This project is Task3 for the Java Development Internship at Next24tech.

 ## Author
 Tamanna Jethani